Universalis-FFXIV/Universalis/README.md

 A crowdsourced market board aggregator.
 Not even nearly completed, though contributions are welcome.

 # Development
+Requires Node.js v10 or higher, and MongoDB Community Edition v4.2 or higher.

-Clone the repo, and then `npm install` to download the dependencies, followed by `npm run-script build` to compile.
-Use `npm run-script start-dev` to test it on localhost.
+Clone the repo, and then `npm install` to download the dependencies, followed by `npm run build` to compile.
+Use `npm run start-dev` to test it on localhost.

 # Uploads
 Listings upload format (JSON):